 We will need to use information from you and from your and your baby's medical records for this study.
 This information will include identifiable data, such as name, initials, date of birth, NHS number and contact details (telephone number, email address, house address and postcode).
+People will use this information to do the research or check your records to make sure that the research is being done properly.
 We will keep any identifiable data collected for at least 10 years after the study has finished.

 In addition to identifiable data, the C-GULL Study will also collect demographic, health (hospital, GP, midwife / health visitor community), lifestyle, nutrition, housing, education, employment, social care and economic (income) information.
 A lot of this information will be obtained from the questions you will answer / questionnaires you will complete (self-reported data).
-However, we would also like to access health, education, social care and economic information that the NHS and government departments (Education, Health and Social Care, Work and Pensions) already hold about you and your baby.
-This is called linked data and we would only do this with your permission.
+However, we would also like to access health, education, social care, and economic information that the NHS and government departments (Education, Health and Social Care, Work and Pensions) already hold about you and your baby.
+This is called linked data, and we would only do this with your permission.
+To take part in the C-GULL Study you will need to agree to us accessing information from your and your baby's health records, but anything more than this will be optional.